 Archive stories interfaces

-Developing a storyline and new storytelling formats for the new collection platform of Het Nieuwe Instituut (NL).
+Developing a storyline and new storytelling formats for the new collection platform The Other Interface of Het Nieuwe Instituut (NL).

 The goal is to encourage visitors to discover the complex National Collection for Dutch Architecture and Urban Planning in an experimental and non-linear way.